duckdb/duckdb-web/docs/api/cpp.md

 - **udf_func** is a _vectorized_ UDF function;
 - **varargs** The type of varargs to support, or SQLTypeId::INVALID (default value) if the function does not accept variable length arguments.

-This function automatically discovers from the template typenames the corresponding SQLTypes:
+This method automatically discovers from the template typenames the corresponding SQLTypes:

 - bool → SQLType::BOOLEAN;
 - int8_t → SQLType::TINYINT;